3DOM-FBK/deep-image-matching/README.md

 # TODO
+- [ ] organize repo as Francesco repo
 - [ ] understand how to deal with other external github repository
 - [X] added kornia features
 - [X] multiview works for TileSelection.NONE
-- [ ] bugs on tile processing
+- [ ] extend to tile processing
 - [X] move configuration params superglue and loftr in config.py
-- [ ] organize repo as Francesco repo
 - [ ] repo works per pairs - avoid extract again keypoints on already processed images
 - [ ] add image retrieval with global descriptors
-- [ ] geometric verification with degensac
 - [ ] add GUI
-- [ ] KeyNetAffNetHardNet seems too work only on very small images, probably a BUG (error GPU memory)
 - [ ] lightglue with DISK features to be implemented
 - [ ] self.max_feat_numb: To be checked that works on all detectors and matchers (probably no).
 See image_matching.py
-- [ ] Manage rotation, while majority of local features do not deal with them
+- [ ] manage rotation, while majority of local features do not deal with them
-- [ ] Add ALIKED!!!
+- [ ] add ALIKED
-- [ ] Add SIFT from opencv!
+- [ ] add SIFT from opencv
-- [ ] Look for open source SuperPoint
+- [ ] look for open source SuperPoint